 Like many monasteries in Ladakh, Spiti and even in Tibet, the Dhankar monastery was built as a fort monastery in the Tibetan style.
 The entire complex was built on a 1000 ft high mountain spur overlooking the confluence of the Spiti and Pin Rivers.
 Its setting and location are simply spectacular.
 In the local dialect, Dang means rock and Khar means cliff.
 Thus the name Dhangkar for this fort monastery.
 From the fort, one can see the vast expanse of the Spiti Valley.
 In ancient times, the fort was also used as a prison.
 It contains a series of 15th-century wall paintings.
 Today the monastery, especially its base is in a dilapidated condition and is on the stage of worsening because of soil erosions caused by rains and wind.

-Dhankar Monastery 100 Most Endangered Sites in World
+Dhankar Among 100 Most Endangered Sites in World

 The World Monuments Fund has declared this Monastery among the 100 most endangered sites in the world.
 Due to the deteriorating state of the old monastery, a new Monastery was built in the village.
 A newly built broad road connects the old Monastery with a new Monastery.
 This road had been made for the use of the Dalai Lama during his visit to Dhankar.